wonmor/iMandelbrot-Plotter/README.md

-# iDino-Game
+# iMandelbrot
-iDino is a Dino game that is a lot more dynamic and exciting!
+iMandelbrot is a tool made out of PyGame that visualizes the nature of a Mandelbrot fractal!